AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-09-28-Making-of-Grand-Canyon.md

 );
 </code></pre>

-This could probably be done in a more elaborate manner, but this little modification is already doing a lot, and might be sufficient if you want to export a perfect loop.
-Just gotta rerun the sketch a couple of times:
+This little hack is doing a lot, and might be sufficient if you want to export a perfect loop.
+You would just have to rerun the sketch a couple of times until the break off point is seamless.
+In other scenarios that one ridge is very prominent:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">